Moderate earthquake rocks Bali, killing at least 3

 It toppled homes and temples in Karangasem, the area closest to the epicenter, killing a 3-year-old girl who was hit by falling debris, he said.

+“Nearly 60% of the houses in our village were damaged and can no longer be lived in,” said I Nengah Kertawa, head of Bunga village in Karangasem, one of the worst-hit communities.

-Houses and government facilities were damaged in Trunyan and in Kintamani villages, a popular sightseeing destination with a stunning lake.
+Houses and government facilities also were damaged in Trunyan and in Kintamani, a popular sightseeing destination with a stunning lake.

 Known as the “island of the gods,” Bali is home to more than 4 million mostly Hindu people in the mainly Muslim nation.
 It is famed for its temples, scenic volcanos and beautiful white-sand beaches.